This is a continuation of a series featuring my favorite cruises of 2016 to be compiled in an ebook that will be published on January 31, 2017.

 While Eastern Europe may appear familiar to those who have traveled Western Europe (you’ll find H&M and Starbucks in the big cities, for example) it can also be as exotic as the East.
 The fruit brandy rakia, for example, originated from raki, the unsweetened, anise-flavored Turkish alcoholic drink introduced to Bulgaria and elsewhere during the Ottoman rule.
 You’ll have plenty of opportunities to try rakia in Romania and Bulgaria should you wish.
 Just be careful: It can be deceptively strong.
 A sip will do.

-The familiarity of this region combined with the foreign is, in part, what made Emerald Waterways’ Enchantment of Eastern Europe itinerary so appealing to me.
+The familiarity of this region combined with the foreign is, in part, what made Emerald Cruises’ Enchantment of Eastern Europe itinerary so appealing to me.

 My 10-night voyage started with two nights in Bucharest, followed by a one-week cruise that ended in Budapest.
 I’ve detailed each day of our journey in the links below, from our start in Bucharest before sailing away to Bulgaria and then through the Iron Gates all the way up to Budapest.